destrex271/destrex271/README.md

 <h3>Lets talk Business now 😎 </h3>

-- 👨🏽‍💻 I’m currently learning about Computer Graphcis.
+- 👨🏽‍💻 I’m currently learning Golang and Machine learing.
-- 🤝 I'm looking forward to completing my first 2d platformer game using sdl2 api bindings in rust.<!-- - 👀 I'm currently looking for . -->
+- 🤝 I'm looking forward to completing the PGWeb Testing Harness Suit for PostgreSQL(Contribution are welcome!👀).<!-- - 👀 I'm currently looking for . -->
 - ⚡️ Well, I'm also a Music Producer 😎

 <!-- Tech Stacks -->